RoboCrafty/FinalProjectAutonomousSystem/README.md

-This updated README reflects the transition to the master-slave architecture, the inclusion of the C++ Hunting node, the 3D NBV Explorer, and the optimized performance configurations for virtual machine environments.

 # Autonomous System Project 2026 - Cave Exploration Drone

 This workspace contains the ROS 2 (Jazzy) packages necessary to simulate and control a quadrotor drone for an autonomous cave exploration mission.
 The architecture is modular, separating high-level mission logic from real-time trajectory generation, 3D exploration, and visual pursuit.